CAPA is pleased to announce that Australia is now open to all vaccinated international visitors. CAPA will begin

 Enjoy a half-day coach tour of London, a full-day excursion to Stonehenge and Bath, plus choose one from: full-day excursion to Oxford, Brighton, Stratford-upon-Avon and Kenilworth Castle, or Salisbury and Glastonbury.
 Social events include an arrival tea, midterm dinner, and a farewell ceremony.

 Get involved in something meaningful and earn academic credit with a service-learning placement.
-Note: service-learning in London requires a visa.
+Note: Students participating in service-learning in London require a visa.

 These events always include a walking tour of the iconic South Bank on your first weekend; taking a riverboat tour to Greenwich; touring multicultural Brixton, A Beatles and Abbey Road Magical Mystery Walking Tour, and feasting on a multi-course curry dinner in Brick Lane.
 Other activities reflect what is on in the city at the time.